Peoples Democratic Party (Nigeria): 2020 elections

-Godwin Obaseki won re-election as the Governor of Edo State on 20 September 2020 PDP with 307,955 votes, defeating sixteen opponents.
+Godwin Obaseki won re-election as the Governor of Edo State on 20 September 2020.
+PDP won with 307,955 votes, defeating sixteen opponents.
 Security was tight, and voters took health precautions in the wake of the COVID-19 pandemic that had infected 57,000 and killed 1,100.

+Leadership crisis

+In April 2026, the Supreme Court of Nigeria invalidated the PDP factional convention held in Ibadan in November 2025, ruling that it violated an existing court order.
+The judgment nullified the leadership produced by the convention and upheld the suspension of key party officials, leading the party's Board of Trustees to assume interim leadership.